 Black-eyed Susan (Rudbeckia hirta) acts as an annual or short-lived perennial, depending on how harsh your winters are.
 On the farm, these don’t do well in our clay soil, so make sure that your ground is well-drained.
 Black-eyed Susans will spread in good conditions, forming big swaths of yellow that attract hordes of bees and butterflies.

 Tips and Tricks on Growing Plants for Bees

 At the farm, we really don’t try to curate our gardens.
 Our flower garden plans have gone out the window over the years!
-What grows where and with what happens.
-Everything mixes together, and what shows up without our help is always a happy surprise.
-While we do typically replant sections of the fields every year, we still see large areas of unplanned wildflowers.
-These are the best plants for bees: the ones that come back without us putting in any effort, and the ones that are strong enough to show themselves.
+What grows where, and with what happens?
+Everything mixes together; what shows up without our help is always a happy surprise.
+While we typically replant sections of the fields yearly, we still see large areas of unplanned wildflowers.
+These are the best plants for bees: the ones that come back without us putting in any effort and those that are strong enough to show themselves.

-To give your wildflowers a strong start, make sure you give them ample water and room.
+To give your wildflowers a strong start, give them ample water and room.
 Keep pace with weeds and grasses that spread and choke out young plants.
-If need be, cover the soil with a layer of seed-free straw to choke out unwanted invasives.
+If necessary, cover the soil with a layer of seed-free straw to choke out unwanted invasives.
 Your pollinator garden may also come under attack by deer and rabbits; if this is the case, use chicken wire or netting to keep pests out.

 Allow some of your plants to go to seed.
 This will increase the size of your plant colonies without you needing to spend more money on potted plants!

-Most plants in your pollinator garden will probably be hearty enough to take on a few pests, but every once in a while you might have to fight back.
-Don’t use pesticides on your plants-you’ll end up killing your pollinators with the chemicals.
-If you have an infestation, try simple solutions made with eco-friendly dish soap, water, salts, or lemon juice, and garlic.
+Most plants in your pollinator garden will probably be hearty enough to take on a few pests, but you might have to fight back every once in a while.
+Don’t use pesticides on your plants; you’ll kill your pollinators with the chemicals.
+If you have an infestation, try simple solutions made with eco-friendly dish soap, water, salts, lemon juice, and garlic.

 If you need help finding what plants are best suited for your area, do some research with The Xerces Society.